- What is Research Data Management (RDM)

 Management of data of all types has become increasingly digital and this presents challenges different to those associated with traditional paper-based methods.
 Unlike paper-based formats data storage is not stable – technologies become obsolete and media such as CDs or DVDs become unreadable over time, rendering the data contained on them useless.

-Due to the pace of technological change there is a heightened risk associated with keeping electronic as opposed to paper-based records, thus presenting an increasingly urgent need to manage these records effectively to ensure they are not rendered obsolete alongside the technology that supports them.
+Due to the pace of technological change there is a heightened risk associated with keeping electronic as opposed to paper-based records, thus presenting requirements and challanges to manage these records effectively, to ensure they are not rendered obsolete alongside the technology that supports them.

 In recent years there has been rapid growth in research data produced by Higher Education institutions across the world.
 The EU, the UK and Scottish government recognise the need to better manage these data in order to make the best possible use of them.